 Next up we discuss the main factors that influence the cost of a cattle yard cover.

-So, like the size of the yard cover, the design of the yard cover is not an area where we would recommend cost cutting especially if the changes impact how effective the yard cover is.
+So, like the size of the yard cover, the design of the yard cover is not an area where we would recommend cost-cutting – especially if the changes impact how effective or functional the yard cover is.

 The fourth factor that will influence the price of your cattle yard cover is how complex the project is.